kostas1507/dwm/README.md

 # dwm
 My fork of Suckless' dwm.
-Many addons included, some manually added and not tracked..
+Many patches included, some manually added and not tracked..